 How We Evaluated

 We assessed 15+ contract platforms specifically for NDA management capabilities across five criteria: self-service creation, automated routing by NDA type, bulk execution, obligation tracking (confidentiality periods and expiration dates), and counterparty management.
-Each tool was tested against scenarios involving mutual NDAs, unilateral NDAs, and custom clause requirements.
-Pricing reflects publicly available information as of February 2026.
+Bind is our own product; the other platforms here are assessed from their published documentation, pricing pages and recurring public review themes rather than from our own deployments.
+Pricing reflects publicly available information as of August 2026; several platforms here are custom-quoted and publish no rate card, in which case we cite third-party purchasing data instead.

 Transparency Note